JustinVerstijnen/JV-TF-SingleWindowsServerActiveDirectory/README.md

-# JV Azure Domain Controller Terraform Deployment
+# JV Terraform Single Windows Server with Active Directory deployment

 This project deploys a Windows Server VM in Azure and promotes it to a new Active Directory Domain Controller.